Governor-General of New Zealand: Role in executive government

 The governor-general appoints and dismisses Cabinet ministers and other ministers, but exercises such a function only on the prime minister's advice.
 Thus, in practice, the prime minister, and not the governor-general, exercises complete control over the composition of the Cabinet.
 The governor-general may, in theory, unilaterally dismiss a prime minister, but convention and precedent bar such an action.

-The governor-general presides over, but is not a member of, the Executive Council of New Zealand.
-The Executive Council (which comprises all ministers) exists and meets to give legal effect to decisions made by the Cabinet.
+The governor-general presides over, though is not a member of, the Executive Council of New Zealand.
+The Executive Council (which comprises both Cabinet and non-Cabinet ministers) exists and meets to give legal effect to decisions made by the Cabinet.
 The primary function of the Executive Council is to collectively and formally advise the governor-general to issue Orders in Council (to make, for example, regulations or appointments), which operate under the authority of "the Governor-General in Council".

 The governor-general also has custody of the Seal of New Zealand for all official instruments of His Majesty's Government in New Zealand.

 Role in the New Zealand Parliament

 The governor-general summons and dissolves the New Zealand Parliament, acting in the absence of the sovereign.
 Each parliamentary session begins with the governor-general's summons.
 The new parliamentary session is marked by the opening of parliament, during which the governor-general delivers the 'Speech from the Throne' in the Legislative Council Chamber, outlining the Government's legislative agenda.
 Dissolution ends a parliamentary term (which lasts a maximum of three years), and is followed by a general election for all seats in the House of Representatives.
 These powers are almost always exercised on the advice of the prime minister, who also determines the date of an election.
 The governor-general may theoretically refuse a dissolution, but the circumstances under which such an action would be warranted are unclear.
 It might be justified if a minority government had served only briefly and another party or coalition seemed likely to have better success in holding the confidence of the House.

 Before a bill can become law, the Royal Assent is required.
-The governor-general acts on the monarch's behalf and may grant the Royal Assent (making the bill law), or, in theory, withhold the Royal Assent (vetoing the bill).
-By modern constitutional convention the Royal Assent is invariably granted, and bills are never disallowed.
+The governor-general acts on the monarch's behalf and grants Royal Assent (making the bill law).
+By modern constitutional convention, the Royal Assent is invariably granted, and bills are never disallowed.
 A law comes into effect from the date the governor-general signs the bill.